itprosource/terraform-aws-sftp-custom-idp/README.md

 3. HomeDirectory (optional, not required)

-After the template is deployed, you will need to access the Secret(s) in Secrets Manager and manually enter the above Secret String.
+After the template is deployed, you will need to access the Secret(s) in Secrets Manager and manually enter the above Secret Strings.